 1. With right sides together, sew the front and back lining pieces together along the sides and base.
 Leave the bottom open/unstitched for about 4”.

 2. Attach the lining to the leather bag by stitching together along the opening and clean finishing the zipper tape.

 3. Turn lining into the bag and stitch 4” opening at bottom of lining closed.

 Close the zipper and voila!
-The one of a kind 100% genuine leather DIY bag is complete and ready for use.
+Your one-of-a-kind 100% genuine leather purse is complete and ready to use.

 Since we only used half of the actual coat to make this hand bag, we actually have enough to make two of these DIY bags (Jane’s doing the happy dance)!
 But for a little variety, we’ll be using the rest of the leather to make a simple clutch.
 Stay tuned for that DIY project coming soon!